DavesCodeMusings/BLE-Battery-Beacon/README.md

 It looks like the BTHome data format can be done using the funtions provided by the Arduino library, though I have yet to find any example code for that.
 But, as the band Panic at the Disco says, "I've got high hopes!"

 The advantage of this should be easy integration with ESPHome and Home Assistant.
 My Xaiomi Mijia devices are already flashed with a 3rd party firmware that uses BTHome (at least that's how they show up in Home Assistant.)
-And they "just work".
+And they _just work_.
 No lambda functions, etc. I'm hoping to have the same results when I'm done.

+Oops!
+That didn't work.

-_Oops!
-That didn't work._ Remeber that scene in Star Wars when they're escaping the Death Star in the Millenium Falcon and Han says, "I sure hope the old man got that tractor beam out of commission or this is going to be a real short trip."
+Remember that scene in Star Wars when they're escaping the Death Star in the Millenium Falcon and Han says, "I sure hope the old man got that tractor beam out of commission or this is going to be a real short trip."
 Well guess what...?

-It turns out BTHome sends its data in the "service data" part of the advertisement, not the "manufacturer data".
-Why does this matter?
-Because the Arduino BLE library can write to "manufacturer data", but I could not find any functions that would write arbitrary "service data".
+It turns out BTHome sends its sensor updates in the _service data_ part of the advertisement, not the _manufacturer data_.
+Maybe the stock Xiaomi firmware was doing this too.
+I don't know.
+Why does it matter?
+Because the Arduino BLE library can write to _manufacturer data_, but I could not find any functions that would write arbitrary _service data_.
 So it's back to ESPHome lambda functions.

 Fortunately, it's not too difficult to set up using the esp32_ble_tracker's [on_ble_manufacturer_data_advertise](https://esphome.io/components/esp32_ble_tracker.html#on-ble-manufacturer-data-advertise-trigger) trigger.
 I was able to pretty easily create an ESPHome configuration to send a mock value of 100% battery level to Home Assistant.

 [esphome_config_3.yml](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/esphome_config_3.yml) contains this configuration.

+## Fourth Try
+With [proof_of_concept_4.ino](https://github.com/DavesCodeMusings/BLE-Battery-Beacon/blob/main/proof_of_concept_4.ino), I created a battery variable that is decremented once a second by the timer interrupt.
+This is to simulate a draining battery instead of the constant 100% I was sending before.
+I also changed it to dynamically update the _manufacturer data_ part of the advertisement.
+And best of all, everything is showing up in nRFconnect just like I expected.

+But ESPHome is still configured to send mock data of 100% all the time, so Home Assistant still reports 100%.
+My next task is to decode the data from the ESP32 beacon's advertisement and use it to update the Home Assistant entity.